How is the place of supply determined for export supplies?

 • For the export of services provided by a banking company, financial institution, or non-banking financial company to account holders, the place of supply is the service provider’s location.

-• If the export involves the supply of services by way of the transportation of goods, including mail or courier services, the place of supply is the destination of the goods.
+• If the export involves the supply of services by way of the transportation of goods, including mail or courier services.
+The place of supply is the destination of the goods.

 • In cases of export involving the supply of services by way of transportation of passengers, the place of supply is where the passenger embarks on the conveyance for a continuous journey.